-The UW-Madison Police Department is excited to announce its very first Downtown Liaison Officer.
-Police Officer Diego Lema Hernandez was selected from a handful of internal candidates.
+In early 2020, Police Officer Diego Lema Hernandez was selected from a handful of internal candidates to take the role of UWPD’s very first Downtown Liaison Office.
 Students who reside in the areas that this community officer position will serve were also part of the selection process.

 Officer Lema Hernandez has been with the UW-Madison Police Department for nearly four years.
 He was born in Uruguay, South America and moved to Wisconsin when he was six years old.
 His passion is community policing and community engagement – he’s actively involved with a variety of community events and organizations, including the Boys and Girls Club, Big Brothers Big Sisters, and Special Olympics.